roboogle/gtkmvc3/gtkmvco/docs/manual/install.rst

 easy installation.
 For example under `Ubuntu Linux 10.10` *Maverick Meerkat*::

-  $> apt-cache search gtkmvc
+  $> apt-cache search gtkmvc3
-  python-gtkmvc - model-view-controller (MVC) implementation for pygtk python-gtkmvc-doc - pygtkmvc documentation, tutorial and examples
+  python-gtkmvc3 - model-view-controller (MVC) implementation for pygtk python-gtkmvc3-doc - pygtkmvc3 documentation, tutorial and examples

 However, make sure that you are using the latest available version.